Stellac2021/Stock_Analysis/README.md

 ## Results

-Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+1. Below is the comparison of program run time comparison between original script and refactored script.
+As shown in the images, the run time is more than 10 times faster after code refactoring.
+2. The main refactored area was the loop section as shown below.
+After the editing, the code looks cleaner and more organized.

 ### Analysis
  - **Original script** running time